sat-hub/capito/README.md

 | `bruteForceWindow` | `int` | `60` | Initial time window in seconds for counting requests (e.g., 5 requests per 60 seconds) |
 | `bruteForcePenalty` | `int` | `60` | Penalty duration in seconds when limit exceeded.
 Set to 0 to disable brute force protection |

 **Rolling Penalty Behavior**: When you exceed the limit (5 requests in 60 seconds), you must wait the penalty duration FROM when you made the blocked request.
 Each blocked request resets the penalty timer.
-For example, with default settings (5 requests per 60 seconds, 60-second penalty):
-- Requests 1-5: Allowed within any 60-second window
-- Request 6 at time 50s: **BLOCKED** - must wait penalty duration (60s) → unblocked at 110s
-- Request 7 at time 55s: **BLOCKED** - penalty resets → unblocked at 115s (55s + 60s penalty)
-- **Key Rule**: Every attempt while blocked extends the penalty by the full penalty duration from that attempt
-- **Disable Protection**: Set `bruteForcePenalty` to 0 to disable brute force protection entirely
+- Extending behavior - each request extends the window
+- Reset condition - only after full inactivity period
+- Penalty system - violations cause temporary blocks

 ### Dynamic Difficulty Scaling